Efficient Adaptive Federated Optimization: : Efficient Joint Server- and Client-Side Adaptivity

 In federated learning, a typical server-side objective is formed by taking an average of all client objectives $F_i(x)$ for $i \in [N]$ and $x \in \mathbb{R}^d$: In the case of unbalanced client data sizes or sampling probabilities, the objective becomes $\sum_{i=1}^N p_i F_i(x)$ on the right hand side where $p_i$ is proportional to the local data size of client $i$, or the sampling probability.
 With a slight abuse of notation, we denote $F_i(x)=\mathbb{E}_{z \sim \mathcal{D}_i}\left[F_i(x, z)\right]$ where $F_i(x, z)$ is the stochastically realized local objective and $\mathcal{D}_i$ is the data distribution of client $i$.
 The convergence analysis developed in Section~\ref{ConvergenceAnalysis} holds when $\mathcal{D}_i$ is taken to be the local population distribution, as well as when $\mathcal{D}_i$ is the local empirical distribution.

 A key characteristic of cross-device federated settings is that clients cannot store or maintain `states' across communication rounds~\citep{kairouz2021advances}.
 To facilitate joint adaptivity in stateless federated systems, a natural baseline is to estimate pseudogradient statistics on the server (i.e., maintaining server-side or global preconditioners), which are then transmitted to to all participating clients at each communication round.
 Selected clients then perform local adaptive updates using preconditioners initialized from the global values.
 While this allows clients to leverage global preconditioner information for local model adjustments, transmitting global pseudogradient statistics, such as second moments, at every round substantially increases communication costs.
+On the other hand, warm-starting from previously stored preconditioners may not be beneficial, especially when the interval between consecutive rounds involving the same client is large so that the preconditioners can be very stale.
 Additionally, performing local adaptive updates induces client-side memory overhead.
 In the following, we discuss two key techniques for efficient federated adaptive optimization with convergence guarantees.

 \paragraph{Zero Local Preconditioner Initialization.} To enhance the feasibility of jointly adaptive federated learning in cross-device settings, we first address extra major communication bottlenecks brought by transmitting global preconditioners from the server to a subset of clients.
 We propose a simple strategy of uniformly initializing local preconditioners to zero (or some constant vector) at the beginning of each training round, thus eliminating the need for preconditioner transmission.